Tuesday, October 10, 2017

 For this music aficionado, Thelonious Monk's importance was not just his ability to create an original, very specific compositional style and musical universe, much as Duke Ellington had, but his knack for synthesizing ideas from highly varied sources (Fats Waller, Willie "The Lion" Smith, James P. Johnson, Earl Hines) and keeping the tradition alive while creating something entirely original, new and different in the process.
 This is also true of Monk's renditions of standards by other composers.

-The following page of Thelonious' handwritten guidelines for band members still constitutes a primer for anyone who is playing music in an ensemble or otherwise working in non-WWE variants on the arts.
+The following page, Monk bandmate Steve Lacy's jottings of Thelonious' handwritten guidelines and advice for group members still constitutes a primer for anyone who is playing music in an ensemble or otherwise working in non-WWE variants on the arts.
 His philosophy of music, life and art informs all of it.

 Even 70 years after the release of Thelonious Monk: Genius Of Modern Music on Blue Note Records, his compositions are frequently performed but not necessarily entirely understood, even by world-class musicians.
 In the composer's words, "when you're swinging, swing some more!"